What are life and memory made of, if not stories?

 Léonard and his wife Monique have two grown children; they have lived on Ile Bizard for 36 years.
 In his typical self-deprecating style, he points out in his book that a stint at a Catholic boys school revealed he was definitely not “priest material” and he ultimately went on to enjoy a 31-year career with Air Canada.

-By now, you will want to know where you can buy a copy of “Foundry Street.”
-Léonard will be signing books at PEP Prêt-à-Porter at 484 Main Street in Lachute, on Friday, June 26 from 11 a.m. until 7 p.m.
+Léonard held a book-signing at PEP Prêt-à-Porter at 484 Main Street in Lachute, on Friday, June 26 from 11 a.m. until 7 p.m.

 Copies are limited for this print order, so call 514-898-2839 or email to reserve your copy for pick-up: [email protected]